-Unlike home invasion, burglary may occur in any building or vehicle whether it's inhabited or not.
-Furthermore, someone may be convicted of burglary even if there wasn't a forcible entry.
-Finally, you're not guilty of burglary unless you intended to commit a crime when you entered.
+Unlike home invasion, burglary may occur in any building or vehicle whether it is inhabited or not.
+Furthermore, someone may be convicted of burglary even if there was not a forcible entry.
+Finally, you are not guilty of burglary unless you intended to commit a crime when you entered.

 Home Invasion vs. Robbery

 Home invasion is also very different from the Nevada crime of robbery.
 Robbery is the unlawful taking of personal property from the person of another (or in their presence) against their will and by force or fear of injury.
 (NRS 200.380)

 Unlike home invasion, robbery requires that a victim be present and that something gets stolen.
 So if someone breaks into a home while no one is there and steals a stereo, that person may be guilty of home invasion but not robbery because the house was vacant.
 But the defendant could be guilty of the Nevada crime of larceny for taking the stereo.

 The Las Vegas crime of home invasion is a very specific offense that applies in relatively narrow circumstances.
 Therefore, it lends itself to many possible defenses such as:

 - Permission to enter: You are not liable for invasion of the home if you were authorized to enter the home by the owner or lawful occupant.
 If the prosecution cannot prove beyond a reasonable doubt that you lacked permission to enter, the case may be thrown out.